plenoptic-org/plenoptic/docs/tutorials/exercises/4_torchvision.md

 ## Different layer

-Look at figure 2e in [Feather et al. 2023](https://mcdermottlab.mit.edu/papers/Feather_etal_2023_deep_metamers.pdf) and pick another layer to target.
+Look at figure 2e in {cite:alp}`Feather2023-model-metam` and pick another layer to target.
 The hyperparameters we picked should work reasonably well for layers 2 and 4, but others have not been tested.
-Look at the output of {external+plenoptic:func}`~plenoptic.plot.synthesis_status` and tweak the hyperparameters as necessary to get the loss as low as possible!
+Look at the output of {func}`~plenoptic.plot.synthesis_status` and tweak the hyperparameters as necessary to get the loss as low as possible!

 :::{admonition} How do I know what layers I can use?
 :class: dropdown question